juj/wasm_webgpu/README.md

 This bindings library is developed with the following:

-### 1:1 pass-through API mapping
+### 📐 1:1 API mapping with JS

 For the most parts, the JavaScript side WebGPU API is directly mapped 1:1 over to WebAssembly side to enable developers to write WebGPU code in C/C++ by using the official [specification IDL](https://www.w3.org/TR/webgpu/) as reference.

 Type names and structs follow a naming convention `WGpu*`, mapped from JS names by transforming `GPUAdapter` -> `WGpuAdapter`.
 API function names use a prefix `wgpu_*`, and are mapped using the convention `GPUCanvasContext.configure(...)` -> `wgpu_canvas_context_configure(canvasContext, ...)`.
 Enums and #defines use a prefix `WGPU_`, e.g. `GPUPowerPreference` -> `WGPU_POWER_PREFERENCE`.

-### Best performance, Minimal code size and JS garbage generation
+### 🚀 Best performance and  Minimal code size

 The primary design goal of the library is to provide absolutely best runtime speed and minimal generated code size overhead, carefully shaving down every individual byte possible.
 The intent is to enable using this library in extremely code size constrained deployment scenarios.

 The library is implemented very C-like, void of high-level JavaScript abstractions, and manually tuned to produce smallest code possible.
-This has been observed to work best to provide the thinnest JS-Wasm language marshalling layer possible.
+This has been observed to work best to provide the thinnest JS<->Wasm language marshalling layer that does not get in the way.

+### 🗑 Mindful about JS garbage generation

-Secondary design goal is to minimize the amount of JS temporary garbage that is generated.
-Unlike WebGL, WebGPU API is unfortunately quite trashy, and it is not possible to operate WebGPU without generated runaway garbage each rendered frame.
+Another design goal is to minimize the amount of JS temporary garbage that is generated.
+Unlike WebGL, WebGPU API is unfortunately quite trashy, and it is not possible to operate WebGPU without generating some runaway garbage each rendered frame.
 However, the binding layer itself minimizes the amount of generated garbage as much as possible.

 If there is a tradeoff between generated garbage, code size, or runtime speed, build flags are provided to favor one over the other. (currently there aren't any, but this is expected to change)

-### Custom API for marshalling buffer data
+### 📜 Custom API for marshalling buffer data

 Some WebGPU features do not interop well between JS and Wasm if translated 1:1.
 Buffer mapping is one of these features.
 To help JS<->Wasm interop, this library provides custom functions `wgpu_buffer_read_mapped_range()` and `wgpu_buffer_write_mapped_range()` that do not exist in the official WebGPU specification.

 For an example of how this works in practice, see the sample [vertex_buffer/vertex_buffer.c](https://github.com/juj/wasm_webgpu/blob/master/vertex_buffer/vertex_buffer.c)

-### Extensions for binding with other JS APIs
+### 🔌 Extensions for binding with other JS APIs

 To enable easy uploading of image URLs to WebGPU textures, an extension function `wgpu_load_image_bitmap_from_url_async()` is provided.
 For an example of this, see the sample [texture/texture.c](https://github.com/juj/wasm_webgpu/blob/master/texture/texture.c)

-### Asyncify support
+### 🚦 Asyncify support

 When building with Emscripten linker flag `-sASYNCIFY=1`, the following extra functions are available: